-7, place de Fontenoy 75352 Paris 07 SP France Tel: +33 (0) 1 4568 12 76 E-mail: wh-intassistance@unesco.org
+Tel: +33 (0) 1 4568 12 76

+E-mail: wh-intassistance@unesco.org

-- 245. Requests for international assistance may be submitted by electronic mail by the State Party but must be accompanied by an officially signed hard copy or be filled-in using the online format on the World Heritage Centre's Website at the following address: http://whc.unesco.org - 246.
-It is important that all information requested in this application form is provided.
+245. Requests for international assistance may be submitted by electronic mail by the State Party or by filling the online format on the World Heritage Centre's website at: https://whc.unesco.org; they must be accompanied by an officially signed copy.

+246. It is important that all information requested in this application form is provided.
 If appropriate or necessary, requests may be supplemented by additional information, reports, etc.

-VII.G Evaluation and approval of International Assistance requests
+VII.G Assessment of International Assistance requests